Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple methods you can use to quickly tell if sites are running on WordPress:
+Here are some simple methods you can use to quickly tell if a website is running on WordPress:

-(Viewing page source code using the Firefox browser)
+Viewing page source code in the Firefox browser

 First, bring up the site’s source code on your screen, using the methods described above.

-Note: If you are unable to see “wp-content” in the source code, it doesn’t necessarily mean that it’s not a WordPress site.
+Note: If you cannot locate “wp-content” in the page source code, it does not necessarily mean that you are not looking at a WordPress site.

-As the point of this article is to try and help non-technical users, however, below you will find a number of easy ways to check if your website is built with WordPress other than viewing the source code.
+As the point of this post is to help non “techies”, however, we have listed below a number of easy ways to check if your site is built using WordPress other than scanning the source code.

-While this may seem like the most logical thing to do, many web developers, for whatever reason, will build their clients a website and not tell them it’s WordPress.
+While this may seem like the obvious thing to do, a number of web development companies, for whatever reason, may build clients a website and not tell them it’s WordPress.

-If you have an existing web site and you can’t tell what application was used to build it, just ask your webmaster or whoever built your site if it was built with WordPress.
+If you have an existing website and you’re not sure what CMS application is driving it, just ask your webmaster or whoever built your web site if your website was built using WordPress.

-Okay … what if you can’t reach your webmaster, or what if you’ve come across a site that you really like while browsing online and you would like to know if the site was built with WordPress?
+Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a website that you really like while surfing the net late at night and need to know if the site was built using WordPress?

 Powered By WordPress

-If the site uses a WP theme where the them template has not been customized, you can typically find a “Proudly powered by WordPress” notice showing below the footer area …
+If the site uses a WordPress theme and the website templates have not been customized, you can typically find a “Proudly powered by WordPress” notice showing in the footer section of the site …

-If these simple methods haven’t helped you, here are some other ways of telling whether a website runs on WordPress or not …
+If the methods above aren’t helpful to you, here are some other ways of identifying WordPress sites …

-Tools That Can Tell You If A Website Has Been Built With WordPress
+Sites That Tell You If A Website Uses WordPress

-Here are a couple of online applications that will tell you if the website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of sites that will tell you if the website uses WordPress or not, and what themes or plugins the site uses …

 Is It WordPress?

-Using this site is very simple.
-Just add the URL of the website into the URL field and click the button next to it.
+Using this tool is very easy.
+Just paste the URL of the site into the search field and click the button.

-It will then search through the URL code and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …
+The tool will go through the URL pages and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress the site is currently using …

 Advanced WP Theme Checker by Satori